openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/medialSuperiorOlivaryNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Medial superior olivary nucleus' is a nucleus of superior olivary complex.
-It is part of the primary superior olive.
+   :definition: Is a nucleus of superior olivary complex.
+Is part of the primary superior olive. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002782) ('is_a' and 'relationship')]
    :description: One of two subnuclei of the superior olive located within the caudal pontine tegmentum.
-Appears as a parasagittal row of transversely oriented bipolar neurons in transverse sections of human, with elongated somata in humans and other primates and large caliber dendrites.
+Appears as a parasagittal row of transversely oriented bipolar neurons in transverse sections of human, with elongated somata in humans and other primates and large caliber dendrites. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002782)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106704
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002782#medial-superior-olivary-nucleus-1
    :name: medial superior olivary nucleus